This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PickedAtPeak #CollectiveBias

 Made easier with premade Manicotti shells and delicious Prego® Farmers’ Market Classic Marinara Sauce.
 You can also assemble this Beef Cannelloni a day ahead and then pop it in the oven when you’re ready, or make extra and freeze for another day!

 Dinner time on most nights in our household consist of my taking pictures of our dinner while exhausted, hungry, poor Mr K, patiently waits in the background, looking longingly at his dinner that’s going cold.
-He hardly (emphasis on hardly) ever complains – for the good sport that he is, but his favorite part of course is when I ask him to take a bite out of the food for photographs or GIFs.
+He hardly (emphasis on hardly) ever complains – for the good sport that he is, but his favorite part of course is when I ask him to take a bite out of the food for photographs.
 He jumps at those opportunities.
 Literally.

 But when I make up to him for all those moments – as I do every now and then – an insanely flavorful, date-night worthy, homemade gourmet dinner is what I make and that’s exactly what this delicious Beef Cannelloni is!
 No recipe testing, no cameras in sight, no food going cold, just delicious food that’s doused in flavor and enjoyed while steaming hot.
 Perfect gourmet dinner for a date night, or a fantastic weeknight meal for your entire family.
 And the best part?
 You can assemble this beef cannelloni dish a day ahead and then bake it before dinner time, or make extra and freeze for another day.